ameravant/cazoos/README.txt

 To set up the test environment, run rake cazoos:cucumber_setup You will then be able to run cucumber features from the base app.

+There are several files that need to be set up out of RAILS_ROOT in order for things to run properly:

+config/environments/(test.rb,cucumber.rb)
+config/initializers/require_factories.rb  (not required but useful, contains the line "require 'factory_girl' if RAILS_ENV=='test'") lib/tasks/(cucumber.rake,spec.rake)

+db/seeds.rb should point to vendor/plugins/siteninja/cazoos/db/seeds.rb